HarinderG/CS-290-Final-Project/README.md

 # CS-290-Final-Project

-Final project for CS 290 Web Development at Oregon State University written by , Harinder Gakhal, .
+Final project for CS 290 Web Development at Oregon State University.

 ## Built With